deepskystacker/DSS/Installers/README.txt

 23. Bug fix: Crash in StackedBitmap::normalise when processing a monochrome stacked image.

 24. Change so that each tab on the Processing pane has its own apply button.

+25. Reduce sensitivity of adjustments to Colour Balance.

-Enhance the tooltip text for the Undo and Redo buttons to show what will be undone or redone.
+26. Provide tooltips for the Undo and Redo buttons showing what they will do.

 Changes for DeepSkyStacker 6.1.3
 ================================